 What Can I Do to Make a Toothache Go Away?

 What is a toothache?

 A toothache is the first indication that a tooth has a problem.
 Sometimes the pain is intermittent or only happens when we bite into food.
 A severe toothache is often accompanied by red, sore, and swollen gums around the tooth.
 A bad taste in your mouth, headache, or fever may be an indication that your gum or tooth is infected.
-As always, see a dentist if the pain persists.
-For more immediate relief it’s off to the drug store or pharmacy, usually the late-night ones.
+As always, see a dentist for proper dental care if the pain persists.
+For more short-term/immediate relief it’s off to the drug store or pharmacy, usually the late-night ones.

 - Abscessed tooth

 - Jaw pain